 After setting up the project, taxonomy, and instructions, the user can proceed with one of the following:

-• Launch a Calibration Batch: This batch is reviewed by Scale labelers who provide feedback on the instructions and deliver the first set of task responses.
+• Launch a Calibration Batch: This batch is reviewed by Scale AI labelers who provide feedback on the instructions and deliver the first set of task responses.
 This step helps identify discrepancies between the instructions and the task responses, allowing the user to refine their instructions.

 • Launch a Self-Label Batch: This option allows the user to test their own taxonomy setup and experience labeling on the Rapid platform firsthand.